TheGort/thegort.github.io/about.md

 Hey!
 Thanks for taking the time to check me out.

-In summary, I am an undergraduate who is looking to learn more about the applications in the statistical sciences.
+In summary, I am a new grad who is looking to learn more about the applications in the statistical sciences.
 I enjoy concepts including regression analysis, probability theory, and ethical practice for statisticians.
-In the future, I hope to deepen this knowledge and take more advanced courses related to these subjects.
+In the future, I hope to deepen this knowledge and use my skills to make the world a better place.

 My hobbies include video games, cinematography/video editing, and making people smile.